A Quick Guide to 9 Essential Project Documents and Templates

 This is what it says on the tin – a log of all risks and issues the project may face.

-It is good practice to follow a standard logging format, for example, Issue name or ID, description, impact, probability, proposed mitigation, and owner or person accountable.
+Using a standard format is recommended, including fields such as issue ID, description, impact, probability, proposed mitigation, and owner or person accountable.

 6. Project Communications Plan